Appendix H

 Department of Community Living, Event Registration Guidelines

-The following outlines what a registered event is, how to request a registered event, and the responsibilities of the primary host and alcohol beverage server.
+The following outlines what a registered event is within the residence halls, how to request a registered event, and the responsibilities of the primary host and alcohol beverage server.
 The Department of Community Living reserves the right to update these guidelines at any given time.
-Depending on campus community need, the Department of Community Living can modify the guidelines for specific campus areas at any given time.
+Depending on campus community needs, the Department of Community Living can modify the guidelines for specific campus areas at any given time.

 How to Request Approval for a Registered Event